PSC-PublicHealth/pFRED/doc/FRED_UserGuide.rst

 All infections in FRED are transmitted from one agent to another in some particular place.
 The types of places in FRED include: Households, Neighborhoods, School, Classrooms, Workplaces and Offices.

-The locations input file specifies the households, school and workplaces in the modeled region.
-The household for each agent in the population file is required to be in the locations file.
-The schools and workplaces are optional (since an agent may attend a school or workplace beyond the limits of the modeled region.)
+The synthetic population files specify the households, school and workplaces in the modeled region.
+Neighborhoods, classrooms, and office are created by FRED using the methods described below.

 Neighborhoods are defined on a grid with 1 km square cells.
 The agent’s home neighborhood is the cell in which its household is located.
 However, an agent may visit another neighborhood in the community during a given day.
 (See Agent Model section.)

 Classrooms are small mixing groups with a given school.
 Classrooms are defined by dividing up all the students who attend a given school into